mzp108/MLReleaseDetector/README.md

 # MLReleaseDetector

 MLReleaseDetector is a page-based automatic memory leak detection tool on the iOS platform.
-It can automatically detect memory leaks during development, debugging, and testing, and give location hints for leaks, developers don’t need to spend extra time for this.
+It can automatically detect memory leaks during development, debugging, testing, or online, and give location hints for leaks in DEBUG mode, developers don’t need to spend extra time for this.

 # Capability